Kaepernick stirs new controversy for Nike

 “We view it as essentially an innocuous historical flag,” Pitcavage said.
 “It’s not a thing in the white supremacist movement.”

+Nike said in statement that “it pulled the shoe based on concerns that it could unintentionally offend and detract from the nation’s patriotic holiday.”
+The company pushed back against criticism that the decision was being “anti-American.”

+“Nike is a company proud of its American heritage and our continuing engagement supporting thousands of American athletes including the U.S. Olympic team and U.S. Soccer teams,” Nike said.

-But Nike was showing consistency by listening to Kaepernick, the star of the brand’s “Just Do It” campaign last year that ultimately proved a win for the company, said Chris Allieri, founder of New York public relations firm Mulberry & Astor.
+Nike is showing consistency by listening to Kaepernick, the star of the brand’s “Just Do It” campaign last year that ultimately proved a win for the company, said Chris Allieri, founder of New York public relations firm Mulberry & Astor.

-“Listening to somebody that has helped brands in so many countless ways, it makes sense.
+“Listening to somebody that has helped the brand in so many countless ways, it makes sense.
 It would be completely hypocritical for them not to listen to him,” Allieri said.

-Because the flag is not widely considered a racist image, it’s difficult to judge whether or not Nike should have designed the shoe in the first place.

 Kaepernick was the first NFL athlete to take a knee during the national anthem to protest police brutality.
 Some people called for boycotts after Nike featured him in a campaign last year that included a print ad featuring a close-up of his face and the words, “Believe in something.
 Even if it means sacrificing everything.”